paralus/paralus/_filebeat/README.md

 # Filebeat

-We use filebeat inorder to push logs from application to elasticsearch server.
+We use filebeat in order to push logs from the application to elasticsearch server.

 In actual deployment, the idea is that we will have a sidecar